Contact LIC: (360) 786-7573 | Legislative Building, Room 110 | P.O. Box 40500, Olympia, WA 98504-0500

 firstname.lastname@example.org if you are interested in participating in classes offered remotely.

-This class is an in-depth view of the bi-cameral legislative system, how it evolved and how it works today.
+This class is an in-depth view of the bi-cameral legislative system, how it is organized, and how a bill becomes law.
 The class includes:

 - A detailed review of how a bill gets introduced and who can introduce it

 - Activities in the opposite house

 Navigating the Legislative Website (about 1 hr / Class Handout, Watch Online)

 This class provides an overview of navigating the Legislature's website, includes information on what's new to the website, and gives direction on how to:

 - Look up RCWs, WACs, and Procedural Rules

 - Find your district and legislators